pandas-dev/pandas/doc/source/development/contributing.rst

     #       modified:   /relative/path/to/file-you-added.py
     #

-Finally, commit your changes to your local repository with an explanatory message.
-Pandas uses a convention for commit message prefixes and layout.
+Finally, commit your changes to your local repository with an explanatory message. pandas uses a convention for commit message prefixes and layout.
 Here are some common prefixes along with general guidelines for when to use them: